What Are Above-the-Line Deductions?

-Technically, these deductions are called “adjustments to income.”
-They're referred to as “above the line” because they used to be claimed on the first page of the Form 1040 tax return, before the line that designates your resulting adjusted gross income (AGI).
-They subtract from your income to arrive at your AGI.
+Above-the-line deductions got their name because the deductions used to be made on the first page of the Form 1040 tax return, before the line that designates your AGI.
+These deductions subtract from your income to arrive at your AGI.

 You could then subtract your standard deduction or the total of your itemized deductions from this number to reduce your taxable income even more.
-The math and the end result are still the same, but these deductions are no longer actually "above the line" because of changes made to the 1040 in 2018 and 2019.
+The math and the end result are still the same, but these deductions are no longer listed on "above the line" on Form 1040 because of changes made to tax return.